 On 114-Delta V, almost everything in life is sex-oriented; it is a part of every friendship, every social engagement, every profession.
 It is simply the normal way to relate with others there.

-This is the origin of the “oath of celibacy” Ilia supposedly had to take before entering Starfleet.
+This is the origin of the “oath of celibacy” Ilia had to take before joining Starfleet.

 Costume designer Bob Fletcher borrowed heavily from the Phase II bible in his own notes for The Motion Picture, which he shared with Fantastic Films and Starlog magazines in early 1980.
 (Links point to scanned version of the interviews by My Star Trek Scrapbook.)
 He described the Deltans as “poised, proud, somewhat aloof, but with a keen sense of humor.”